 A worker attends an in-person Evaluation and Management (E/M) appointment at their attending provider's office.
 The attending provider documents all necessary information as part of this visit and bills for the E/M service.
 The originating site (attending provider's office) also arranges a secure and private space for the worker to participate in a consultation with their cardiologist at another location (distant site provider).
+The originating site provider separately documents the use of their space as part of their bill for Q3014.

 The originating site provider may bill the insurer Q3014 for allowing the worker to use their space for their telehealth visit with the distant site provider.
-The originating site provider is required to separately document the use of their space as part of their bill for Q3014.
 The distant site provider bills for the services they provide; they can't bill Q3014.